 an employment background check.

 You should have done your homework before the interview and have this information already.
 Questions like this show that you have not prepared properly for your job interview.

 Of course there are a number of questions that employers cannot ask in an interview that are considered either illegal or inappropriate.

 You can find a comprehensive list of illegal interview questions here, together with excellent advice on how to respond to this type of interview question.

 A thoughtful list of interview questions will distinguish you from other job candidates, but as important as it is to ask the right question, avoiding bad questions is even more so.
 You can completely unravel the positive impression you have made during your job interview.

 As important as asking the right interview question is answering the interviewer's questions confidently and effectively.
 It essential to know the questions to expect in your job interview and to be prepared.
-View these good answers to interview questions that are frequently asked in job interviews.
+Get ready for these interview questions.